Gohxuann/MyPhishingWeb/README.md

    ```
 ### Frontend Issues
 - Error: PHP Server not running.
- - Solution: Install a PHP server extension (e.g., "PHP Server" in VSCode) and ensure the file is served locally.
+ - Solution: Install a PHP server extension (For example, "PHP Server" in VSCode) and ensure the file is served locally.

 ---

 ## APIs Used
 - VirusTotal API: For file and IP scanning.